Fact or Fiction?

 Habibi: Vol. 3, No. 10 (1977)

-During my lifetime I heard the name “Little Egypt” and was fed the information that went something like, “first belly dancer to appear at the Chicago World’s Fair”.
-I remember an avant garde television program called POW that had, as a background for its title and credits, a brief glimpse of a silent film clip showing a heavy set, old-time dancing girl, over which “censored” was stamped.
-The film was supposed to be that of “Little Egypt”, or at least it was advertised as such.
-In my first visit to Disneyland, shortly after it first opened, I saw an un-cut, uncensored version of that same film about twenty times.
-With pen in hand I made notations furiously as I waited for the film to play over and over again.
 The film is still vivid in my memory.
 The dancer was poised in front of a painted backdrop which was supposed to represent a garden scene and, since it was a silent movie and there were no musicians in the background, I could not say she was dancing to live music.
-Her costume consisted of a sheer blouse with long sleeves, a vest and a skirt which looked like it was cut on the straight and, because of the way it hung, could have been a heavy cotton woven in large stripes.
+Her costume consisted of a sheer blouse with long sleeves, a vest, and a skirt that looked like it was cut on the straight and, because of the way it hung, could have been a heavy cotton woven in large stripes.
 Several layers of chains and coins were draped around her neck and bosom which swayed to and fro throughout her dance.
 She had extremely long hair, thick and wavy, which hung all the way down to her thighs.
 Whether or not it was the beginning of her dance one could not say because the film started abruptly with her spinning about six times while playing four very large finger cymbals.
 She stopped facing forward and, still playing the cymbals, shook her shoulders vigorously as she advanced toward the camera in what I call “Arabic 2”.
 Two repetitions and the film ended.
 I wasn’t particularly impressed with her technique.
 As the film played again I kept saying to myself, “Is this it?
 Is this the real thing?”

 What is the importance of proving or disproving the “Little Egypt” legend?
-I believe the importance lies in the fact that several exploiters seized the opportunity to capitalize on the sexual sensationalism which advertised, “come and see the dance that was banned at the Fair”.
-The curiosity and patronage of an unknowing public encouraged imitators; what was seen was not the real danse du ventre but a sordid pretense of an ancient dance which was later dubbed the “Hoochie Koochie”.
-Can we imagine the females who “created” and “made up” steps which they thought might pass for “oriental”?
+I believe the importance lies in the fact that several exploiters seized the opportunity to capitalize on the sexual sensationalism which advertised, “Come and see the dance that was banned at the Fair”.
+The curiosity and patronage of an unknowing public encouraged imitators; what was seen was not the real danse du ventre but a sordid pretense of an ancient dance that was later dubbed the “Hoochie Koochie”.
+Can we imagine the females who “created” and “made up” steps that they thought might pass for “oriental”?
 I have at various times seen several different women in photographs titled “Little Egypt”.
 One such example is the photograph titled “Little Egypt Barbary Coast 1893”.
 The Victorian figure draped on the piano dates the photo, but we wonder what kind of dance was done accompanied by a slide trombone, trumpet, and xylophone?
-Her skirt is beaded mesh often worn by present day Turkish dancers.
+Her skirt is beaded mesh often worn by present-day Turkish dancers.
 This smart lady could have seen the show in Chicago and hightailed it to San Francisco to cash in on the fair.

 Sol Bloom, the director of the Midway Plaisance at the Chicago World’s Fair of 1893, denied emphatically that he had anything to do with a female entertainer known professionally as “Little Egypt”.